Christianity in the Ottoman Empire: Conversion

-According to historian Demetrios Constantelos, “Mass forced conversions were recorded during the caliphates of Selim I (1512–1520),…Selim II (1566–1574), and Murat III (1574–1595).
-On the occasion of some anniversary, such as the capture of a city, or a national holiday, many rayahs [Cattle/Christian Dhimmis] were forced to apostacize.
-On the day of the circumcision of Mohammed III great numbers of Christians (Albanians, Greeks, Slavs) were forced to convert to Islam.”

 For strategic reasons, the Ottomans forcibly converted Christians living in the frontier regions of Macedonia and northern Bulgaria, particularly in the 16th and 17th centuries.
 Those who refused were either executed or burned alive.

 According to Islamic law, the religion of the children was automatically changed after their parents converted.
 Many families collectively converted and their petitions as per Islamic customs for monetary help to the Ottoman Imperial Council are known.
 As marriages between non-Muslim men and Muslim women were forbidden under Sharia law, the refusal of husband to convert to Islam resulted in a divorce and the wife gaining custody of the children.
 Seventeenth-century sources indicate that non-Muslim women throughout the empire used this method to obtain a divorce.

 The Ottomans tolerated Protestant missionaries within their realm, so long as they limited their proselytizing to the Orthodox Christians.
-With the increasing influence of Western powers and Russia in the 18th century, the process of conversion slowed down, and the Ottomans were pressured to turn a blind eye to re-conversion of many of their subjects to Christianity, although apostasy was prohibited under penalty of death according to Islamic law and the Ottomans had punished it strictly in earlier centuries.
+With the increasing influence of Western powers and Russia in the 18th century, the process of conversion slowed down, and the Ottomans were pressured to turn a blind eye to re-conversion of many of their subjects to Christianity, although apostasy was de jure prohibited under penalty of death.